 |Iron||1 mg||6.6 mg|

 |Thiamin||0.21 mg||0.21 mg|

 |Riboflavin||0.05 mg||0.01 mg|

 |Niacin||3.8 mg||4.1 mg|

 Data source – Nutritive value of Indian foods, 2016, NIN, ICMR

-Table 2 & 3 below compares the nutritive value of muri with other popular instant snacks and breakfast cereals.
+Tables 2 & 3 below compare the nutritive value of muri with other popular instant snacks and breakfast cereals.
 Muri contains no fat and no added sugar like other commercial snacks/ breakfast items which makes it a far better option.